 A variety of financing programs exist to help expand access to capital and lower borrowing costs for new and existing businesses.

 Region 9 offers a revolving loan program to assist with “gap” financing for businesses.
 This program was designed to help with financing when other alternatives are otherwise not available.
-For more information, please see Region 9’s website here.
+For more information regarding loan programs, please see Region 9’s website here.

 The Small Business Association (SBA) has two programs to help businesses get access to long-term, low interest loans for business expansions, working capital, property acquisition, and refinancing.
 A variety of local banks work with SBA loans.
 Please contact us for more information on the SBA programs and how they may be able to help with your business needs.